-These honors were recently bestowed on Florida Hospital by U.S. News & World Reports.
+Florida Hospital is recognized by U.S. News & World Report as one of America's Best Hospitals in Gastroenterology.
 The magazine evaluated and ranked more than 1,500 facilities throughout the nation, all of which have extensive experience treating difficult digestive cases.
 And Florida Hospital, because of both our expertise and sterling reputation for excellence, came out near the top.

 But at our Digestive Health Center, we‘re not content to stop there.
 Florida Hospital Orlando’s gastroenterology experts are striving to provide the most advanced treatments possible for digestive disorders and gastrointestinal disease, including some you won’t find anywhere else in Central Florida.
 Our team is on the cutting edge of digestive health, which means our patients can be assured that they’re receiving the most comprehensive care around.